Sign up for our daily newsletter

 Latest news, reviews, analysis and opinion, plus unmissable deals for bunkered subscriptions, events, and our commercial partners.

-The Olympic Golf Rankings will decide which 120 male and female players will make up the two fields at the 2024 Games in Paris.
+The Olympic Golf Rankings have decided which 120 male and female players will make up the two fields at the 2024 Games in Paris.

-Here’s how the qualification system works, and who has booked their ticket to France already…
+So how does the qualification system work?
+And who has booked their ticket to France?
+There’s been plenty of controversy, but more on that later…

 Olympic Golf Qualification: How does it work?